 - Administrative fee for issuing a biometric residence permit – 70 kuna

 It is also possible to pay the fees online.
 Instructions are available here.

 Step #4 Submit the application

 After you collect all documents, visit the same police administrative office as before.
 Go to “šalter za strance” and tell them that you wish to apply for a temporary residence.
-They will give you the application form if you didn’t download it before.
+They will give you the application form.
 You can now hand over your application.

 The officer will check out your application and accept it if you meet all the requirements.
 If something is missing, they will tell you what else you must provide.
 After submitting the application, give your phone number to the police.

 Processing time varies depending on many factors.
-The average weight is about 2 months, but it can be longer, rarely will it be shorter.
+The average wait is about 2 months, but it can be longer, rarely will it be shorter.

 You shouldn’t leave Croatia while your application is being processed in case the police need to contact you.
 You are legally allowed to stay in Croatia while your application is in process.

 Step #5 Pay the fees